winitzki/scall/tutorial/programming_dhall.md

 Union types are "structural": two union types are distinguished only via their constructor names and types, and constructors are unordered.
 There is no way of assigning a permanent name to the union type itself, as it is done in Haskell and Scala in order to distinguish that union type from others.

-For convenience, a Dhall program may define names for types, for example:
+For convenience, a Dhall program may define local names for types, for example:

 ```dhall
 let MyType1 = < X : Natural | Y : Bool >